glfernando/sc/README.md

 # sc
-SC is a modem C++ bare metal framework which provides OS type primities and libraries that allow to write code in a similar way you would write a userspace application.
+SC is a modern C++ bare metal framework which provides OS type primities and libraries that allow to write code in a similar way you would write a userspace application.

 ## Build status
 ![build status](https://github.com/glfernando/sc/workflows/SC%20CI/badge.svg)

 ## Features
-- Written in modem C++
+- Written in modern C++
 - Minimal C++ standard is C++20 (-std=c++2a)
 - Uses the **Big Four** C++20 features:
   - Modules